Pojoto/adventure-text-game/README.md

 ###### (Project originally from CS 1024 @ VT, Professor John Lewis)

-This fun, small game runs completely on the terminal/output through text.\
+This fun, small game runs completely on the terminal/output through text.

 You play in first-person, inputting commands into the terminal that perform various actions.
 By interacting with the game environment, you can progress through the short story in an adventure-style manner.

-Experiment with commands and use clues to figure out how to finish the game... _oh_, and try not to die.
+Experiment with commands and use clues to figure out how to finish the game... and try not to die.

-After inputting your name,
+## To Play

+Run __project3.py__ as normal

 Start off by taking and reading the info book through:
 ```
 take book